tylerthehaas/kentcdodds.com/content/blog/automating-your-styleguide/index.md

 Everyone has a certain rate they learn things at.
 This makes it so that time to productivity follows a simple formula:

-> amount to learn / average rate of learning = productivity
+> amount to learn / average rate of learning = time to productivity

 So if we want to move developers between projects at a company while maintaining the highest level of productivity possible there are only two ways to do this.